The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Funding the Future of Science & Justice

-SJTP Fellows Ian Carbone and Derek Padilla with
+SJTP Fellows Ian Carbone and Derek Padilla with undergraduate Artist-in-Residence Kiko Kolbi inside greenhouse

-On November 02, we hosted a Giving Day campaign to support SJTP Fellows (pictured), case statements and concrete fundraising goals for the research center and the graduate training program.
+On November 08, we hosted a Giving Day campaign to support SJTP Fellows (pictured), case statements and concrete fundraising goals for the research center and the graduate training program.
 Our immediate grant-writing and fundraising goals include fellowship support for the Science & Justice Training Program graduate fellows, and support for Center staff and faculty.
+We will continue to pursue grants to support and endow the Center’s collaborative research, training and advocacy activities.

 funding pie chartAdditional grant funding and donor contributions will secure our efforts to build an internationally recognized program that trains the next generation of scholars to responsibly take up the important social and scientific problems of our time.
 Higher levels of grant writing support will help us to develop our research infrastructure and our ability to obtain large-scale grants.
 Our ambitious fundraising goals and sustained efforts to pursue grant and foundation funding will continue the growth and vitality of our work and community.